-Section 17.58.080: Required Common Open Space.
-Common open space is intended to be an amenity shared by all residents of the cottage housing development.
-1. Provide a centrally located open space area for the cottage housing development and have cottages abutting at least two sides. Ζ. Contain a minimum of 400 square feet per cottage.
+Section 17.58.080: Required Common Open Spa intended to be an amenity sl cottage housing development. ed open space area for the opment and have cottages 2.
+Contain a minimum of 400 Contain a minimum of 400 square feet per cottage.
 March 16, 2020 Maple Street Cottages Page 20